EclipseFdn/eclipse.org-research/content/project/basys_40.md

 Eclipse BaSyx realizes the following technologies implementing central pillars of Industrie 4.0 production architectures:

-* The **Virtual Automation Bus** enables corss-network and cross-protocol peer-to-peer communication between manufacturing machines (shop floor) and the IT.
+* The **Virtual Automation Bus** enables cross-network and cross-protocol peer-to-peer communication between manufacturing machines (shop floor) and the IT.

 * **Asset Administration Shells** are digital representatives of production assets, i.e., their digital twins.
 These assets may be physical or non-physical in nature.
 The asset administration shell of an asset contains sub-models providing, for example, its interface as well as status and live data.